DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 - The **key** of each array item is the column of your `users` database table to query
 - The **value** is the _name_ of the users LDAP attribute to set the database value to

-> Alternatively inside of each `value` key, you may provide an array with an `attribute`
+> Alternatively inside each `value` key, you may provide an array with an `attribute`
 > key containing the LDAP attribute name and an `operator` key to use for the
 > query when retrieving a record from the database.
 More on this below.